bbajcetic/Coding-Competitions/README.md

 Code is from the following competitions:

 -Microsoft Coding Competition / 2 hours (September 21, 2017): Team of 3
-  Scored 9th out of ~70 teams
+  Scored 9th out of ~70 teams mj

  -IEEEXtreme Coding Competition / 24 hours (October 13/14, 2017): Team of 3
   Scored Top 12% out of around ~3500 teams